Scoring surveys can become very complicated, but here we will deal only with the most basic issues.

 Once scores are obtained, statistical analyses can be carried out to test any number of hypotheses that you might have generated as part of your initial research design.
 We might start with a relatively simple hypothesis, such as "Compared with female students, male students will have significantly higher evaluations of campus security."
 Clearly, to test that hypothesis the responses for the females would be compared with the responses for the males.
 A statistical test of significance of the difference between groups (male/female) would be conducted.
 In similar fashion, the same survey could be used on several different college campuses.
 Comparisons could then be made among those campuses, and conclusions drawn about the differences among those campuses in how their students view their own security departments.

-We might test somewhat more complex hypotheses, such as those involving predictions about the relationship of student demographic factors and student evaluations of security.
-Here are two such hypotheses.
+We might test somewhat more complex hypotheses, such as those

-Hypothesis 1: As students proceed through college, their evaluations of the campus security department will become more positive.
+evaluations of the campus security department will become more

-Hypothesis 2: There is a positive correlation between students' grades and their evaluation of campus security.
+Hypothesis 2: There is a positive correlation between

 To test those hypotheses, correlational analyses would be carried out to determine the direction and strength of the relationship between the variables.